 1) Targeting every journalist from every industry

 While it may seem like an effective tactic to send a press release email out to any and every journalist and media outlet, mass emailing like this will be your company’s downfall.
 Using the scattergun approach and sending out an email pitch and press release to every journalist and media outlet in the hopes of getting their attention will do severe damage.
 This is because the pitches you send are not tailored to specific journalists who write about your niche, therefore it is not personalized to the target audience.
 Customizing each email pitch boosts your company’s chances of media success and helps you forge relevant relationships with influential journalists.

 Journalists, reporters, and media outlets are smart, trained professionals who know how to do their job very well.
-They do not appreciate being blindsided or getting potentially embarrassed when information they should know about a company emerges from a third party.
+They do not appreciate being blindsided or getting potentially embarrassed when the information they should know about a company emerges from a third party.
 Not only will they look bad among their editors and possible employer, but something like this can also ruin their reputation in the public eye.
-Presenting outright lies, omitting critical details about a company, withholding information about a potential downside of the product/service – none of these are smart moves.
+Presenting outright lies, omitting critical details about a company, and withholding information about a potential downside of the product/service – none of these are smart moves.
 If you do any of the above, you can annoy a journalist.
 Once they realize what you’ve done, they will most likely withdraw their initial interest in the story.